lightningdevkit/lightningdevkit.org/docs/getting_started.md

 The big blue box in the center contains all of LDK's core objects.

-The green boxes and Data Storage are all of LDK's batteries that must be provided.
+The green boxes on the outside of the big blue box and Data Storage are all of LDK's batteries that must be provided.

 ## LDK Batteries